-- From Shrine Rituals to Hanami
+- From Shrine Rituals to today’s Hanami

-The sacred tree is for the rice paddy god
+Cherry trees and the rice paddy god

-From Shrine Rituals to Hanami
+From Shrine Rituals to today’s Hanami

 Ancient farmers would pray, make offerings and have a feast, believing that cherry blossom trees would bring a full harvest.
 The feast under the tree was similar to a religious ceremony during these times and it slowly changed into a festival for enjoying cherry blossoms in the Nara period (710~794).
-During the Heian period (794~1192), the cherry blossom appeared in the many Waka poems and the flower became a national image to the Japanese.
-During the Edo period (1603~1868), a banquet style of Hanami was established for simple people.
-And now, Hanami is held as an annual event during spring to enjoy Japan.
+During the Heian period (794~1192), the cherry blossom appeared in many waka poems and the flower became a national image to the Japanese.
+During the Edo period (1603~1868), common citizens started having banquets under the trees.
+Noawadays, Hanami is held as an annual event everybody longs for.